qiskit-community/qiskit-aqt-provider/docs/guide.rst

 Reset operations are not supported
 ----------------------------------

-Because AQT backends do not support in-circuit state reinitialization of specific qubits, the :class:`Reset <qiskit.circuit.library.Reset>` operation is not supported.
+Because AQT backends do not support in-circuit state reinitialization of specific qubits, the :class:`Reset <qiskit.circuit.reset.Reset>` operation is not supported.
 The Qiskit transpiler will fail synthesis for circuits using it (e.g. through :meth:`QuantumCircuit.initialize <qiskit.circuit.QuantumCircuit.initialize>`) when targeting AQT backends.

 AQT backends always prepare the quantum register in the :math:`|0\rangle\otimes\cdots\otimes|0\rangle` state.
 Thus, :meth:`QuantumCircuit.prepare_state <qiskit.circuit.QuantumCircuit.prepare_state>` is an alternative to :meth:`QuantumCircuit.initialize <qiskit.circuit.QuantumCircuit.initialize>` as first instruction in the circuit: